 First Distribution Deal and OBR

-The first Def Jam singles garnered enough attention to allow the to land a major label deal with Columbia Records (a the time a subsidiary of CBS Records, which was subsequently bought by Sony).
+The first Def Jam singles garnered enough attention to allow the label to land a major label distribution deal with Columbia Records (a the time a subsidiary of CBS Records, which was subsequently bought by Sony).
 LL Cool J's classic "Radio," released in 1985, was the first Def Jam release to receive major label distribution and was their first full-length album.